flyingrobots/caverns/docs/roadmap.md

 * Sync, build, and export external dependencies to `./bin`
 * Deploy the client app (code, assets, dependencies) to the server's public directory

-No magnification.
+No minification.
 No obfuscation.
 No concatenation.
 No concept of development build vs release build for client app or server.
 Everything is obviously under heavy development.

 ### Acceptance Critera